-Black Belt Hall of Fame nominee, Professor Joe Olivarez has been continuously involved in the martial arts for over 35 years.
-He received his 8th degree black belt from Grandmaster Charles H. Gaylord of the Kajukenbo Association of America
+Black Belt Hall of Fame nominee, Professor Joe Olivarez has been continuously involved in the martial arts for over 45 years.
+He received his 8th degree Black Belt from Grandmaster Charles H. Gaylord of the Kajukenbo Association of America

-Mr. Olivarez was a street fighter who began his training as an amateur boxer in Mexico prior to his involvement with the martial arts and is a member of the U.S. Amateur Boxing Federation.
-In 1976, he received his 1st degree black belt from Master Robert J. Gaylord.
+Mr. Joe Olivarez was a street fighter who began his training as an amateur boxer in Mexico prior to his involvement with the martial arts and is a member of the U.S. Amateur Boxing Federation.
+In 1976, he received his 1st degree Black Belt from Master Robert J. Gaylord.

 Professor Olivarez’s unique style is the result of his hard work and love for the arts.
 He is respected by his peers and is known for his diversity in the martial arts and his hardcore self-defense style.

 He has been awarded many distinguished medals and certifications for his teaching and community service participation.
 In 2005 he was formally inducted into the World Masters Martial Arts Associations Hall of Fame.